nowitsabby/dark-rpg-nextjs/assets/srd/skills/rules.md

 However, if there is a reasonable chance of failure due to environmental conditions or circumstance, even a routine test might be relevant.

-When a character uses a skill to perform a task, he must succeed at a skill test.
+When a character uses a skill to perform a task, she must succeed at a skill test.
 The procedure follows the normal test rules: the player rolls, compares the result to the characteristic best suited to the task and, if the result is equal to or less than the skill rating, the check succeeds.
 Modifiers are applied to take into account any environmental factors, as well as the character's rank with the applicable skill.

 ## Untrained Skill Use

 It is unlikely that a character will be trained in the use of every skill, instead focusing on the mastery of a few and a general knowledge of a handful of others.
-A character can, however, still use skills in which he has no training when needs must, such as attempting to hide from a slavering group of mutants or frantically deciphering the coded messages in an ancient tome.
+A character can, however, still use skills in which she has no training when needs must, such as attempting to hide from a slavering group of mutants or frantically deciphering the coded messages in an ancient tome.
 In these instances, the character makes a skill test as normal but suffers a –20 penalty in addition to any other modifiers.

 The only exceptions to this rule are Specialist skills (see below) which require a level of ability that simply cannot be attempted by the untrained.
 These could include knowledge of ancient rites of the Adeptus Mechanicus, commanding a Mars Class Cruiser, or speaking fluently with an Eldar Corsair in its own xenos language.
 Specialist skills are indicated as such in the individual skill descriptions.